imchocomint/hyprplus/tagged-vs-git.md

-This document will explain the difference between Hyprland tagged release (the normal hyprland package) and Hyprland latest git commit (referred as LCG in this document) (the hyprland-git packages).
+This document will explain the difference between Hyprland tagged release (the normal hyprland package) and Hyprland latest git commit (referred as LGC in this document) (the hyprland-git packages).

 ## Forewords
-- You must remove Hyprland LCG before installing Hyprland tagged release; the same applies to the tagged release when you want to install LCG.
+- You must remove Hyprland LGC before installing Hyprland tagged release; the same applies to the tagged release when you want to install LGC.
-- All dependencies here, unless noted, are not tagged.
-They are built the way Hyprland LCG is built.

 ## Similarities
 - Both are Hyprland